The Future of Drug Prohibition

 Many Americans who support the noble idea of a drug-free society do not realize how costly it is to build and maintain a huge prison system.
 The network of surveillance, drug testing, arresting and processing suspects, all feed into our overburdened state and federal courts.
 From there, an arrested family member may be sent to prison, forced into a drug treatment program, put on probation, or told to pay a fine.
 If this policy had merit, it would have created a safer, healthier society instead of a criminal population of disenfranchised ex-cons seeking help from charitable organizations.

-So far, Federal lawmakers have borrowed eleven trillion dollars and
+So far, Federal lawmakers have borrowed fourteen trillion dollars through the

 Drug warriors fear that drug re-legalization means “anything goes.”
-Why would anyone think that?
+Why would they think that?

 Before 1914, all drugs in

-To anti-prohibitionists, drug legalization means “control” and “taxation” as opposed to no control and no taxation.
-It means ID cards and “adults only” purchasing small amounts of soft drugs in a licensed facility.
+Drug re-legalizers argue that “legal” means “control”.
+It means ID cards and taxation.
+It means adults only.
 It also means “addiction recovery clinics” for those who need help with hard drugs - the kind of clinics we had before 1920 when zero tolerance lawmakers forced them all to shut down.

 Drug warriors argue that the cost of treating drug addicts would cancel out all the benefits gained from re-legalization.
 If we stopped the arrests then drug use would explode and exacerbate the problem.

 What is missing here is trust in people to manage their own lives instead of hiring SWAT teams to break into people’s homes.
-If drug users injure or kill themselves with full knowledge of the risks, should everyone in the country be punished?
-This is what we have now and it’s called Prohibition.
+Legal drugs like alcohol and prescription pills have the potency and purity listed on the drug which reduces or eliminates accidental overdose.
+If one person suffers injury or death with full knowledge of the risks, should the rest of us be punished?

 If a popular referendum denies politicians additional tax money to throw away on a failed drug policy then that sends a clear message.
 After that, it is up to the state lawmakers and not the federal government to make changes that will reduce the violence, corruption and financial burden of a war we cannot win.